asmaklad/TeleView/README.md

 ## Required Libraries:

-* TeleView was tested with these versions of the libraries. just use the latest and if you face problems, then downgrade to those versions
+* TeleView was tested/compiled with these versions of the libraries. just use the latest and if you face problems, then downgrade to those versions

 Library | Version
 --------| ---------